 - by distance through the Flexible Learning Option (FLO).

 - A UC teaching qualification is recognised nationally and internationally as being of high quality

-- Flexible learning options in the way you study and where
+- Flexible study options as to how you study and where

 - International study opportunities, for example Rarotonga, Samoa and China

 - Students get to know their lecturers and classmates well